Mulholland Drive (film)

-Mulholland Drive (stylized as Mulholland Dr.) is a 2001 surrealist neo-noir mystery film written and directed by David Lynch and starring Naomi Watts, Laura Harring, Justin Theroux, Ann Miller, Mark Pellegrino, and Robert Forster.
-It tells the story of an aspiring actress named Betty Elms (Watts), newly arrived in Los Angeles, who meets and befriends an amnesiac woman (Harring) recovering from a car accident.
-The story follows several other vignettes and characters, including a Hollywood film director (Theroux).
+Mulholland Drive is a 2001 surrealist neo-noir mystery art film written and directed by David Lynch.
+Its plot follows an aspiring actress (Naomi Watts) who arrives in Los Angeles, where she befriends a woman (Laura Harring) who is suffering from amnesia after a car accident.
+The film follows several other vignettes and characters, including a Hollywood director (Justin Theroux) who must deal with mob interference while casting for his latest film.

-The American-French co-production was originally conceived as a television pilot, and a large portion of the film was shot in 1999 with Lynch's plan to keep it open-ended for a potential series.
-After viewing Lynch's cut, however, television executives rejected it.
-Lynch then provided an ending to the project, making it a feature film.
-The half-pilot, half-feature result, along with Lynch's characteristic surrealist style, has left the general meaning of the film's events open to interpretation.
-Lynch has declined to offer an explanation of his intentions for the narrative, leaving audiences, critics, and cast members to speculate on what transpires.
-He gave the film the tagline "A love story in the city of dreams".
+The film was originally conceived as a television pilot for ABC, with footage shot and edited in 1999 as an open-ended mystery.
+After viewing Lynch's cut, however, television executives cancelled the proposed television series.
+Lynch then secured funding from French production company StudioCanal to make the material into a feature film, writing an ending to the project and filming new material.
+The resulting surrealist narrative has left the film's events open to interpretation.
+Lynch declined to offer an explanation, leaving audiences, critics, and even the film's own cast to speculate on its meaning.

-Categorized as a psychological thriller, Mulholland Drive earned Lynch the Prix de la mise en scène (Best Director Award) at the 2001 Cannes Film Festival, sharing the prize with Joel Coen for The Man Who Wasn't There.
-Lynch also earned an Academy Award nomination for Best Director.
+Mulholland Drive earned Lynch the 2001 Cannes Film Festival Award for Best Director, as well as a nomination for the Academy Award for Best Director for the film.
 The film boosted Watts' Hollywood profile considerably, and was the last feature film to star veteran Hollywood actress Ann Miller.

-Mulholland Drive is often regarded as one of Lynch's finest works and as one of the greatest films of all time.
-It was ranked 8th in the 2022 Sight & Sound critics' poll of the best films ever made and topped a 2016 BBC poll of the best films since 2000.
+The film has received enduring critical acclaim and has been listed as one of the greatest films of all time.
+The 2022 Sight and Sound Greatest Films of All Time critics' poll ranked it at No. 8, while the director's poll ranked it at No. 22.
+The BBC and IndieWire ranked it the best film of the 21st century, and the LA Film Critics Association ranked it the best film of the 2000s.
+In 2025, The New York Times ranked it at number 2 in their list of the 100 Best Movies of the 21st Century, while media outlet The Ringer ranked Watts's performance as the greatest of the 21st century.